Viictor21/SOC-learning-path/Cyber_Kill_Chain/README.md

 Command and Control
 Actions on Objectives
 Understanding these phases helps in developing effective defensive strategies to mitigate and respond to cyber threats.

+Key Tools Learned:

+Threat Intelligence Platforms: Utilized to gather and analyze threat data to anticipate and mitigate cyber threats.